 Lead paint was used in homes built before 1978, after which it was outlawed.
 But many people merely covered the old paint with new.
 So, when sanding during renovation work or opening or closing windows, the dust may contain lead.
 Lead dust and paint chips can cause lead poisoning, which is especially dangerous for children.
-Lead poisoning has been linked to a host of issues, including autism and ADHD.
+Lead poisoning has been linked to a host of issues, including autism-like symptoms and ADHD.
 If you have an older house, get it tested for lead before you close up your house this winter.

 Your health and safety are paramount.
 If suspect you may have a “sick home”, have an environmental inspector come in to test your indoor air quality.
 It can make all the difference between a sick home and a healthy family!